kiana-S/numidr/docs/DataTypes.md

 # Fundamental Data Types

 NumIdr exports a number of different datatypes.
-The most important type to be aware of is the _array_, but there are other useful types as well.
+The most important type and the cornerstone of the library is the _array_, but there are other useful types as well.

 ## Arrays